 For installing the latest stable version of MongoDB you should add the MongoDB repository but first, you should Import the public key used by the package management system:

 echo "deb http://repo.mongodb.org/apt/debian "$(lsb_release -sc)"/mongodb-org/3.4 main" | sudo tee /etc/apt/sources.list.d/mongodb-3.4.list

 apt-get update apt-get install mongodb-org

 To verify it is successfully installed, run the commands below to view its running status:

-Congratulation’s!
+Congratulations!
 You have successfully installed MongoDB.
-Thanks for using this tutorial for installing the latest version of MongoDB database on Debian 8 Jessie server.
-For additional help or useful information, we recommend you to check the official MongoDB web site.
+Thanks for using this tutorial for installing the latest version of the MongoDB database on the Debian 8 Jessie server.
+For additional help or useful information, we recommend you check the official MongoDB website.